- Fantastic Team

 - Disinfect personal items.
 Despite washing and disinfecting your hands more often, it won’t hurt if you regularly disinfect items that you may be touching/using on a daily basis and/or throughout the day.
-Use an appropriate product to disinfect your phone, laptop, remote control devices, debit cards and the like.
+Use an appropriate product to disinfect your phone, laptop, remote control devices, wallet, debit cards and the like.

 The importance of regular home cleaning

 Well, cleaning your home regularly is important, in order to keep your indoor environment healthy and pleasant.
 Everyone knows this.
 And in the middle of a pandemic situation, this is vital even more so.
 Why?
 You see, disinfection is generally a follow-up health-prevention measure after you’ve first cleaned the items and surfaces in your home.
 Or in other words, you wouldn’t disinfect your kitchen worktop, covered in dry ketchup stains, without cleaning those, first, would you?
 Make a routine out of maintaining your property tidy and clean all the time so that you can disinfect certain areas and surfaces more effectively.